 This landscape was first planted in the mid 1980’s with Taxodium distichum, in five scattered small groupings, a choice that might seem on first look as reasonable, as it is a bayou native and quite happy with seasonal inundation, but this site has been submerged only once in the last 30 years that I know of.
 This bank is steep with an easterly aspect and generally bakes during our dry summers.
 At one time irrigated, it hasn’t been regularly in years, and while showing stress the Bald Cypress are still doing surprisingly well.
 (They are subject to regular wind damage and one lost its entire top in November ’14’s wind storm.)

-The dominant ground level planting was Hedera helix, English Ivy, roughly an acre of it (43,560 sq ft).
+The dominant ground level planting was Hedera hibernica, once thought to be English Ivy, roughly an acre of it (43,560 sq ft).
 By the early ‘00’s it was rapidly moving into its mature phase, flowering and fruiting where it heaped up on itself without the opportunity to scale trees.
 The remaining planting was limited to Cornus stolonifera, Mahonia aquifolium, Spiarea douglasiana and a little Gaultheria shallon, the usual native suspects.

 This was replanted around ’04 with a simple pattern of large, mostly single species sweeps, extending from the top of the bank down to the armored, rip-rap, portion, which was placed as high as the average ten year storm (?) mark as determined by the Army Corps of Engineers.
 This planting was intend to mimic the effect created by the ’97 plantings, done by Walker Macy, along the bank in the adjacent South Waterfront Park.
 There was considerable debate during design with minimal concessions made to the native plant proponents at BES, who partially funded the project.
 The structure and simplicity of the design was held fast by the designing LAs, again, Walker Macy.
 It was a compromise design that I don’t think anyone was happy with including the adjacent property owners.